PepperWatch/rust/README.md

     /// Our custom methods:
     ///
+    /// Specify minimum per view price in uluna
+    /// SetMinimumPrice - may be called by contract owner only.
+Price is in uluna (1/1000000) of Luna SetMinimumPrice { price: Uint128 },
+    /// Per view price for specific nft:
     /// SetPrice - may be called by user minted specific NFT only.
 Price is in uluna (1/1000000) of Luna SetPrice { media: Addr, price: Uint128 },
     /// Purchase the key